 Fecal transplantation is the transfer of a stool from a healthy donor into a person suffering from a gut microbiome imbalance.
-In particular, fecal transplants are used where antibiotics have killed many ‘good’ bacteria and damaged the gut microbiome.
+In particular, fecal transplants are used where drugs, antibiotics, poor diet, infection and/or stress have killed many ‘good’ bacteria and damaged the gut microbiome.

 Theoretically, since a full spectrum of healthy bacteria are being transferred, any gut shortage can be addressed.
 Given that many chronic illnesses are being linked to a loss of volume and diversity in the commensal bacteria, and a rise in the levels of gut pathogens, it is possible that anyone with an illness could benefit.
 However, as we shall see, fecal transplants have been confined to the treatment of Clostridium difficile colitis since 2013 in the USA.